 You can count on your agent to:

-• Use social media: Share your listing across social media channels such as Facebook and Instagram with stunning photos, compelling copy, and strategic hashtags and location tags.
+• Use social media: Share your listing across social media channels such as Instagram, Facebook, and TikTok with stunning photos and videos, compelling copy, and strategic hashtags and location tags.
 “All of those sites really give us good coverage,” says Blum.

-• Make the rounds with other agents: Network with buyer’s agents in the area to bring home hunters looking in your neighborhood and price point to the table.
+• Make the rounds with other agents: Network with buyer’s agents in the area to bring house hunters looking in your neighborhood and price point to the table.

 • Put out signs: Stick that oh-so-recognizable for-sale sign in the front yard to capture the attention of passersby.

-• Host open houses: Determine whether your home sale would benefit from an open house.
-Consider a virtual open house as an alternative.
+• Host open houses: Determine whether your home sale would benefit from an open house

 • Go old-school: Advertise your home the old-fashioned way across print media, including newspapers, magazines and local flyers, to reach more buyers.